Emogirl13/emogirl14/README.md

 # emogirl14
-i just want people to talk to
+i just want people to talk to bc im so bored